henrystanley/Quark/intro.md

     :> 42 6.0 -0.976

-There we are...
+Assuming the REPL didn't explode, it should have echoed the numbers we just entered.
-Let's check to make sure that worked.
+If this is your first time using a stack based language, allow me to explain what we just did.
-Here, I'll introduce you to your first quark function: `.` There are 22 primitive functions in Quark, and this guide should cover them all.
+Every action in Quark takes place on the data stack, which is (as you probably guessed) a stack of data.
-The dot function will print the entire stack, and is mainly used for debugging.
+When the Quark interpreter receives literal values like the numbers we just entered, it pushes them to the stack.

-    :> .
+After you've entered a bit of Quark code into the REPL, the interpreter will run it, then spit back the contents of the stack.

-    42.0 6.0 -0.976
+Now, back onto the subject of literals.
 Numbers in Quark are all Doubles.
 This simplifies things, and hopefully provides enough accuracy for most stuff.

-Now lets add some strings:
+Lets add some strings:

     :> "quarklang" 'single quotes work too...' 'chunky bacon'

 Strings can be written with either single or double quotes.
 I should point out here as well, that quark doesn't really care about line breaks.
-Strings can span multiple lines if necessary, however the repl doesn't really allow for this.
+Strings can span multiple lines if necessary, however the REPL doesn't really allow for this.
-Here's the last, slightly more exotic, type:
+Here's the last, slightly more exotic, data type:

     :> :thing :Cows :the_color_blue